nodejs/node/doc/api/fs.md

   * `encoding` {string} **Default:** `'utf8'`
 * Returns: {Promise} Fulfills with the `linkString` upon success.

-Reads the contents of the symbolic link refered to by `path`.
+Reads the contents of the symbolic link referred to by `path`.
 See the POSIX readlink(2) documentation for more etail.
 The promise is resolved with the `linkString` upon success.